darljed/splunk-react-custom-viz/README.md

 npm run build
 ```

-The output will be written to `visualization.js` inside the `custom-forms` folder.
+The output will be written to `visualization.js` inside the `react-viz` folder.

 ---